randomgen/stinkee/README.md

 ## Build instructions

-Stinkee depends on the cross-platform [PortAudio](http://www.portaudio.com) library to transmit the encoded sound signal, which activates the Scentee diffuser, to the audio output device.
+Stinkee depends on the cross-platform [PortAudio](http://www.portaudio.com) library (version 20140130) to transmit the encoded sound signal, which activates the Scentee diffuser, to the audio output device.
 Please refer to the PortAudio website for instructions on how to install it.

 Then simply run

     make

 to build the `libstinkee.a` static library and the `stinkeedemo` example program.

-(Note that the build has only been tested on Mac OS X so far.)
+The build passed on the following platforms:

+- Mac OS X Yosemite (clang++ 6.0)
+- Linux Ubuntu 14.04 LTS (g++ 4.8.2)

+**Note, however, that on Linux with ALSA the audio signal drops due to unresolved latency issues.**

 ## Run the demo